cpsource/dibit/README.md

 I can see modifying the final AES_CFB pass to make it byte oriented so that the last AES packet in the file can't be guessed.
-Rarely, the pad algorithm may write a 1 followd by 15 0's to the file.
+Rarely, the pad algorithm may write a 1 followed by 15 0's to the file.
 This could be guessed and used to determine the master-key.

 I can see adding a hash at the end of the file before the last AES_CFB